How I Suffer and Keep Trusting God

 That was the first time I ever had any experience of how desperately thousands of people can pray to the same God and how completely impotent those prayers can seemingly be when it comes to getting the result we thought we should get.
 I experienced it again a month and five days later when I got my diagnosis.
 My response was atheism.
 We can’t gloss over that.
 I could tell you all I’ve learned and what I think and believe now, but you have to walk your own journey, and where I am now was made possible by the time I spent in the desert of unbelief.
 That may or may not be your journey.

+And congratulations are in order.
 Being sick of pretending you are grown up is required in order to take those first brave steps into the desert that begins to grow you up for real, and it always feels like you’re being forced to do it.
 So at the time they feel anything but brave.
-They feel like your only choice so not like a choice at all.
+They feel like your only choice, so not like a choice at all.
 This means there’s nothing I can tell you that will get you where you want to be.
 All I can do is encourage you to walk your road.
 Know that where you are now is not a departure from your faith, but the most important part of the journey so far.

-And even as I sit here typing all this I feel like a tool, partially because I cannot give you what you seek, and partially because any attempts that I make to describe it end up sounding more pat and certain than they were, or are, or have ever been.
+And even as I sit here typing all this it feels so inadequate, as I obviously cannot give you what you seek, and partially because any attempts that I make to describe it end up sounding more pat and certain than they were, or are, or have ever been.
 That’s why I like to just refer people to my blog and ask them to tunnel through it, to walk the journey with me, to in fact be part of the process.
 I know there aren’t very many answers on the blog, but I think I’m learning to ask some of the right questions.

 I would say that I just “chose” to believe, but that’s not really true, as I no longer believe that people can really choose to believe — or even not to believe, for that matter.
-Faith either grabs us or it doesn’t.
+Faith either grabs us or it doesn’t, and the best we can do is try to be honest about whatever the case may be.
 Please read my post Struggling with Faith, which explains this much better.